bakhodir10/AlgoCS/README.md

 If you would like to do that or in any other languages, feel free to pull request.

-The main intent of creating the repository is to learn algorithm and helping to those who are new in coding.
-I will try do add new algorithm regularly.
+The main intent of creating the repository is to learn algorithms and helping to those who are new in coding.
+I will try do add new algorithms regularly.

 **[Data Structures](https://github.com/bakhodir10/AlgoCS/tree/master/src/ds)**